 While each of us as individuals want our privacy respected, we also want to be able to have information about others to determine their creditworthiness; to find out if they belong on our family tree; to contact them to complain about their barking dogs or to sell them something and, if we are a candidate, to know if they are registered to vote in case we want to influence them.
 Many times we want organizations to be able to find out about us: our marital status for Social Security or pension purposes; our birth data for a passport or little league; death certificates for clearing title to property or obtaining benefits payable on death.

-With modern technology, many of these public records can listed on the Internet so that certified copies of deeds, liens, birth, marriage and death certificates can ordered online.
+With modern technology many of these public records are listed, but not displayed, on the Internet so that certified copies of deeds, liens, birth, marriage and death certificates can be ordered online.
 Assessment records are now made widely available by firms that specialize in providing information to realtors, mortgage companies and others.
-California law prohibits the posting of the address of certain officials to the internet, which means that no addresses can be posted as we are not aware of whether an owner falls into the restricted category.
+California law prohibits the posting of the address of certain officials to the internet which means that no addresses can be posted as we are not aware of whether an owner falls into the restricted category.
 The easy access to information that many of us need and enjoy can conflict with our desire for personal privacy.
-We must keep these competing goals in mind as we participate in creating the ground rules for the electronic information age.
+We must keep these competing goals in mind as we participate in creating the ground rules for the coming electronic information age.

 Should you have any questions please contact Napa County Assessor-Recorder-County Clerk John Tuteur at 707.253.4459 or by e-mail [email protected] More articles can be found at https://www.countyofnapa.org/149/Assessor